 The Group applied for the first time the following amendments and improvements to PFRS, Philippine Accounting Standards (PAS) and Philippine Interpretations from International Financial Reporting Interpretations Committee (IFRIC), which are effective for annual periods beginning on or after January 1, 2016.
+The adoption of these amendments and improvements to standards did not have significant impact on the consolidated financial statements.

-- Amendments to PFRS 10, PFRS 12 and PAS 28, Investment Entities: Applying the Consolidation Exception - Amendments to PFRS 11, Accounting for Acquisitions of Interests in Joint Operations - PFRS 14, Regulatory Deferral Accounts - Amendments to PAS 1, Disclosure Initiative - Amendments to PAS 16 and PAS 38, Clarification of Acceptable Methods of Depreciation and Amortization - Amendments to PAS 16 and PAS 41, Agriculture: Bearer Plants - Amendments to PAS 27, Equity Method in Separate Financial Statements - Annual Improvements to PFRSs 2012 2014 Cycle - Amendment to PFRS 5, Changes in Methods of Disposal - Amendment to PFRS 7, Servicing Contracts - Amendment to PFRS 7, Applicability of the Amendments to PFRS 7 to Condensed Interim Financial Statements - Amendment to PAS 19, Discount Rate: Regional Market Issue - Amendment to PAS 34, Disclosure of Information 'Elsewhere in the Interim Financial Report'
+- Amendments to PFRS 10, PFRS 12 and PAS 28, Investment Entities: Applying the Consolidation Exception - Amendments to PFRS 11, Accounting for Acquisitions of Interests in Joint Operations - PFRS 14, Regulatory Deferral Accounts - Amendments to PAS 1, Disclosure Initiative - Amendments to PAS 16 and PAS 38, Clarification of Acceptable Methods of Depreciation and Amortization - Amendments to PAS 16 and PAS 41, Agriculture: Bearer Pl ants - Amendments to PAS 27, Equity Method in Separate Financial Statements - Annual Improvements to PFRSs 2012 2014 Cycle - Amendment to PFRS 5, Changes in Methods of Disposal - Amendment to PFRS 7, Servicing Contracts - Amendment to PFRS 7, Applicability of the Amendments to PFRS 7 to Condensed Interim Financial Statements - Amendment to PAS 19, Discount Rate: Regional Market Issue - Amendment to PAS 34, Disclosure of Information 'Elsewhere in the Interim Financial Report'